SuperRishi007/CyberSecurityLabs-CTFS/SilverPlatter/README.md

 ```

-- Using the password list created along with cadio we were able to find a password list that words
+- Using the password list created along with cadio we were able to find a password list that works

 ![image.png](images/image%201.png)

-- once logged in we were able to locate a new meessage on the platfrom, when we clicked the new message in the URL we saw the ID=5 message, I went through all the message and was able to locate
+- once logged in we were able to locate a new message on the platfrom, when we clicked the new message in the URL we saw the ID=5 message, I went through all the message and was able to locate
 - a possible `UserName:tim` and `Password:cm0nt!md0ntf0rg3tth!spa$$w0rdagainlol`

 ![(images/image.png)](images/20805e20-7c5e-4ddc-a66b-42ebdfd5ab56.png)